freeCodeCamp/guide/src/pages/bootstrap/bootstrap-buttons/index.md

 The Bootstrap framework provides you with various styling options for buttons.
 These styles help you provide a visual representation to the user of what the button may do.

 #### How To Use:
 To use bootstrap buttons you follow the same steps that you would to create a button in HTML except you also apply the applicable CSS class to the button.
 A code example has been provided below.
+Add Bootstrap CSS and JavaScript link on your HTML

 **Code Example:**